-A 2002 novella written by Neil Gaiman.
 Coraline Jones is a girl with loving but distracted and inattentive parents.
-Having recently moved into a new home, she finds life boring.
+Having recently moved into a new home without any friends around, she finds life utterly boring.
 Then, one afternoon, she opens a mysterious door in her house.
-And behind that door lies a different world where Coraline finds doting parents who give her wonderful toys and home-cooked meals.
+Behind that door lies a different world where Coraline finds other versions of her parents who dote on her, spoiling her with wonderful toys and home-cooked meals.
 But something oddly sinister lurks just beneath the surface...

 This book includes examples of: